aalbagarcia/p91_challenge/README.md

 ==> jenkins-droplet: Private IP address: 10.110.0.3
 ```

+This command may take some time because it will also provision the drooplets.
+You can find
+the provision shell scripts in the directory `vagrant_scripts`.

 After the droplets are up and running, we run the `vagrant-hostmanager` plugin
 to set the `/etc/hosts` file in all the droplets: